 Since the total of Urban and Rural crashes equals All Crashes, it is expected that one of these will be above, and the other below, the yellow (All Crash) line.
 Since Week 1, the Rural crashes have been above this line, and the Urban crashes have generally been slightly below it.
 This indicates that rural driving did not fall off proportionally as much as city driving, a fact that could be due to the need for rural dwellers in securing the necessities of life.
+In the most recent weeks, rural crashes have remained above the All line, while Urban crashes remain below it, both highly correlated with All crashes during the COVID period.

-4 COVID Speeding Citation Analysis
+4.0 COVID Speeding Citation Analysis